Board of Directors

 Kristie Puckett-Williams is the Statewide Campaign for Smart Justice Manager for the ACLU of North Carolina and is a working scholar in Mass Incarceration with a focus on the treatment of women including pregnant women in carceral facilities.
 Puckett-Williamsholds an M.A. in Human Services Counseling: Addiction and Recovery Counseling.
 Having survived domestic violence, drug addiction, and long term incarceration via community corrections, she is now an advocate and activist, fighting for the rights of all marginalized and disenfranchised people.

 Recently, Puckett-Williams was appointed by NC’s Governor to serve as the Chair of the Women in Incarceration Workgroup for the State Reentry Council Collaborative.
 Also, she is currently traveling across the state of North Carolina with the Attorney General and his staff to conduct roundtables to talk about pretrial detention practices in the state.
 Puckett-Williams serves on the Domestic Violence Advocacy Council, the Domestic Violence Speakers Bureau, and the Domestic Violence Fatality Review team in Mecklenburg County.

 Her goal is to use her educational and life experiences to convey a message of strength and hope in the community as well as a message of recovery, restoration, and redemption.

-Today, Sellars serves as the Director of Marketing and Communications at NetActuate, a provider of global infrastructure and network services.
-She also collaborates closely with several local nonprofits, including changemakers Democracy NC, You Can Vote, and the NC Justice Center, to provide a wide range of on-demand communications services, including graphic design, web development, and content writing.
+Today, Sellars serves as a Technology Content Manager at BetterCloud.
+She also consults with several local nonprofits, including changemakers Democracy NC, You Can Vote, and the NC Justice Center.